meows/racket/docs/test-linear-0.md

 3. Do the sequence of values for the car's distance have a constant or changing velocity?

-4. Write a function called `meters` which could generate the same sequence of values as the table, and let it take `s` seconds for input.
+4. Write a function called $meters$ which could generate the same sequence of values as the table, and let it take $s$ seconds for input.

 ---

-Below is a table of values containing measurements that somebody took on a moving car, where `seconds` represents how many seconds have passed from the start of measurement, and `meters` represents how far the car was at every second of measurement.
+Below is a table of values containing measurements that somebody took on a moving car, where $seconds$ represents how many seconds have passed from the start of measurement, and $meters$ represents how far the car was at every second of measurement.

 seconds | meters